FireZenk/Kartographer/README.md

 - `path` defines the context of the navigation flow (but if you've a lineal navigation then, you don't need it).
 - `requestCode` in case you need to receive a response into `onActivityResult` this will be your request code number.
+- `flags` only for Android Activities, in order to add the launch flags to the Intent.

 ###### 3. Retrieve route params